 But yes, the beach itself isn’t that beautiful (anymore).
 Too many boats, too many people, too many dogs.
 But even though it’s not the best beach to swim in, there is a beautiful beach promenade with plenty of scenic bars.
 Means great opportunities to just relax or to meet a nice Filipina lady who is on holiday, too.

 Also located on Panglao, Dumaluan Beach is one of the many neighbor beaches of Alona Beach.
 You can drive there by motorbike in about 15-20 minutes.
 It’s more beautiful than Alona Beach, but the water is very shallow, so again more suitable for a romantic walk with your date in the late afternoon than for swimming.

 There is an entrance fee of 50 Pesos at Dumaluan Beach.

 It’s not very easy to get there, but it’s definitely worth it: Anda Beach is the most beautiful beach in Bohol.
 It almost looks like Boracay, just without all the crowds.
 It’s surprising how few people know about it – everyone talks about the Chocolate Hills and Tarsiers, but not many tourists make their way to this beach.

 Anda Beach is located on the southeastern coast of Bohol – it’s 113km from Alona Beach in Panglao.
-I drove there with my motorcycle, and it took me almost 4 hours to reach it.
-You might think that’s quite long, but you should be really careful on these roads, there are lots of inexperienced tourists (and also local Filipinos) who drive too fast, and the road condition isn’t that great either.
+I drove there with my motorbike, and it took me almost 4 hours to reach it.
+You might think that’s quite long, but you should be really careful on these roads, there are lots of inexperienced tourists (and also local Filipinos) who drive way too fast, and the road condition isn’t that great either.

 Another popular place to visit in Anda is Cabagnow Cave Pool.
 I was told that you can swim there, but when I came there I was the only person and it looked too dangerous to go all the way down.